 We would need to carry out an environmental impact and management assessment though.
 This means that dredging methods of a suitable nature are applied in order to eliminate any risk to wildlife and the local area.

-Heathland Aquatic Engineering has been supplying dredging services for all types of water bodies including reservoirs for many years.
+Heathland Aquatic Engineering has been supplying dredging services for reservoirs, lake, ponds, rivers and canals for many years.
 Our range of equipment is designed in such a way that it can be adapted to suit any location and situation.
 We are able to dredge anything from confined spaces with reduced access to large expanses of water with easy access.